MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-limitations.md

   - references_regions
   - build-2024
 ---
-# Limitations in Microsoft Fabric mirrored databases from Azure SQL Database (Preview)
+# Limitations and behaviors in Microsoft Fabric mirrored databases from Azure SQL Database (Preview)

 Current limitations in the [Microsoft Fabric mirrored databases](overview.md) from Azure SQL Database are listed in this page.
 This page is subject to change.